 Passionate about marine conservation and ocean animals?
 One of the best ways to learn about our oceans and the creatures that call it home is through reading.
 Below is a comprehensive list of books that cover these topics – from inspiring memoirs by marine conservationists to in-depth guides to octopuses.

-It took me a lo(oooooo)ng time to put this list together.
-The links below are all affiliate which means if you do choose to buy a book I’ll get a commission at no extra expense to you.
+This list of marine conservation books took me a lo(oooooo)ng time to put this list together.
+The links below are all affiliates, which means if you do choose to buy a book, I’ll get a commission at no extra expense to you.
 So thank you for supporting me and my blog.
-And one more thing….please do consider doing your part to protect the planet by buying these books second hand.
+And one more thing…..please do your part to protect the planet by buying these books second-hand.

 *** You’ll notice I’ve put 3 stars next to some of the books.
 These are the ones I’d consider most prominent/talked about and worth starting with if you are looking for a good overview of marine conservation.